barathvelmu/coronavirus-tracker/README.md

 # COVID-19 Cases Tracker 📉
-## Hi there!
-Welcome!
+## Introduction
 Welcome to my COVID-19 Cases Tracker repository!
 If you need up to date information on the cases around the world, then you're at the right place!

-## What is this project?
-This is a simple COVID-19 Cases Tracker project that I created with Java, Spring, HTML, Thymeleaf, and an open GitHub data repository from Johns Hopkins University.
-It was a really good learning experience doing this and I am looking forward to building more Java-based applications in the future!
+This application was built using Java, Spring, Thymeleaf, and a GitHub data repository by Johns Hopkins University.
+It was an amazing learning experience working on this Tracker and I can't wait to build more Spring applications in the future!

 ## What is the goal of this project?
-With COVID-19 booming around the world, there were dozens of articles, news reports, and in general media reporting cases around the world.
-Personally, I felt overwhelmed with the amount of information that was being released.
-So to make things simpler for me and my family members, I developed a one-stop application to quickly know how the virus has been spreading around the world.
-Big thanks to the GitHub repository by John Hopkins University!
+With COVID-19's recent boom, there were thousands of articles, news reports, and videos covering cases around the world.
+I quickly felt overwhelmed by the amount of information being released daily.
+To make things simpler for my family and I, this one-stop web-application was developed.
+One can in a matter of minutes note how the virus is progressing all across the world.
+Big thanks to the John Hopkins University GitHub repository maintainers!

-## What are your next steps?
-If so, my main objective will be to deploy this project using a cloud computing service like Azure or AWS so people around the world can easily access and look to see the effect of the virus (where it has been spreading).

 ## How many awards did this project win?
 Haha I wish!